jamalafzali/Latent-GAN/README.md

 ## Breakdown of files

 **mainAE.py**
 * Main file used for AutoEncoder training.
+See the respective files for Tracer / Velocity Field.

 **mainGAN.py**
+* Main file used for GAN training.
+See the respective files for Tracer / Velocity Field.

 **getData.py**
 * _get_tracer_: retrieves a tracer array from a _.vtu_ file